travigd/documentation/server/index.md

 ## Shutting down an Event Store node

 Event Store is designed to be safe by default, and it is expected that it will be shut down using `kill -9`.
-It is also possible to initiate a shutdown via the web admin UI, by clicking on the _Shutdown Server_ button located on the _Admin_ page.
+It is also possible to initiate a shutdown via the Admin UI, by clicking on the _Shutdown Server_ button located on the _Admin_ page.
 This may be useful if you do not have console access to the node or need to script initiating a shutdown.

 ## Securing Event Store